amertalic/brida-app/README.md

 ## Game concept
 ### Players
-Minimal 4 players required and supports up to 10 players.
-Player number must be an even number of players and players are divided in teams of two players.
+Minimum of 4 players required, supports up to 10 players.
+Number of players in a team must be even, which means that up to 5 teams of 2 players can play the game.

 ### Random word
-A random number is generated from a word list.
+A random word is generated from a word list.
 ### Game play
-Player 1 is explaing a random word to player 2.
-Whenever the team gets a word right, the explaining player has to klick correct and the next word commes out.
-The team needs to guess as manny words as possible within a minut.
-For correct answers you get a +1 pooint, for skipped words ypu get -1 point.
-If you use a joker you can skip a word without getting a -1 point.
+Player 1 explains a random word to player 2.
+Whenever the team gets a word right, the player explaining a word types in “correct” and the next word comes out.
+The team needs to guess as many words as possible within a minute.
+Teams earn +1 point for each correctly guessed word and lose -1 point by skipping unfamiliar words.
+If teams use Joker, they can skip a word without losing a point.

 ### Winner
 After each round the winner is evaluated.
-Winner is the team which first winns 10 points.
+Winner is the team which first wins 10 points.

+## TO DO
+Exit round when time runs out.
+## DATA SCIENCE & AI
+Collect data:
+- based on names,
+- time when the game is palyed
+- collect time spent on guessing a specific word
+- create AI to make different lists of words bases on word difficulty level

+# please contact me if you wnat to colaborate